Lipschitz homotopy convergence of Alexandrov spaces II: Proof of Theorem

 \begin{proof} Any limit of proper extremal subsets under a noncollapsing convergence of Alexandrov spaces is a proper extremal subset (\cite[9.13]{K:stab}).
 Hence the statement follows from the compactness of $\mathcal A(n,D,v)$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:ndr}] We explain how to modify the original proof.
-In what follows we denote by $C$ and $c$ various large and small positive constants depending only on $n$, $D$, and $v$.
-Recall that the Lipschitz deformation retraction of \cite[1.5]{F:reg} was obtained by modifying the gradient flow $\Phi$ of a function
+It suffices to check that every constant appearing in the original proof can be chosen depending only on $n$, $D$, and $v$.
+In what follows, we denote respectively by $C$ and $c$ various large and small positive constants depending only on $n$, $D$, and $v$.